 Any customizations you apply within the default WordPress.com Customizer work across all mobile devices by default.
 This means that once you’re done adding customization options, you don’t have to worry about mobile users not being able to see your site’s updated design.

-If you’re using the WordPress.com Premium or Business Plan, you have the option to add custom elements to your website, as well as adding CSS and third-party plugins.
+If you’re using the WordPress.com plugin-enabled plan, you have the option to add custom elements to your website, as well as adding CSS and third-party plugins.
 Always be sure to test, test, and test again when using different customization options to make sure your website has maximum mobile compatibility.

 Similarly, you should check to see if any plugins you want to use feature responsive web design before installing them to your website.
 This way, you won’t end up scratching your head over why your site isn’t responsive even though you’re using a responsive theme.